The Cayuga Lake Nuclear Debate

 Built in 1955, the Milliken plant remained in operation until 2019, when it was shut down after burning thousands of train cars of coal annually for 65 years.

-A nearby coal ash landfill remains a problem.
+A nearby coal ash landfill also remains a problem.
 Built in 1977 without a liner to protect against leakage, analysis suggests the landfill is likely to have steadily released arsenic, lead, mercury, and other hazardous substances into the local drinking water supply for decades.

 Christian fundamentalists in California lobbied to replace the teaching of evolution with creation science.
 In court proceedings, pro-life activists sought to ban Federal funding for fetal tissue research.
-Some activists questioned mandatory automobile air bags, as others protested a ban on laetrile, a sham cancer treatment.
+Some activists questioned mandatory automobile airbags, as others protested a ban on laetrile, a sham cancer treatment.

 Scientists challenge science